bahadirery/repincv/README.md

 ### Breast Cancer Imaging

-This dataset needs to be downloaded manually due to its large size and placed in the input directory.
-For preprocessing, please refer to this repository.
+Due to the large size of the dataset, it needs to be **downloaded manually** and placed in the `input` directory.

+For preprocessing the dataset, you can utilize the `image_cleaning.py` script.
+The algorithm for this script was developed by:

+> **M.Sc Shreyasi Pathak**
+> PhD student at Twente University

 ### Using Weights & Biases (WandB) for Tracking